petrmichal0/my-favorite-places-frontend/README.md

 ## Third-Party Libraries

-- **Expo**: Used for rapid development and easy deployment.
+- **Expo Vector Icons**: A library that provides a set of customizable icons for use in Expo and React Native projects.
+- **React Navigation**: A library for handling navigation in React Native apps.
-- **React Navigation**: Provides navigation capabilities.
+- **React Navigation Native Stack**: Provides stack navigation for React Native applications, a part of the React Navigation library.
-- **SQLite**: Stores and manages local data.
-- **Axios**: Fetches location data from Google Maps API.
+- **Axios**: A library for making HTTP requests, simplifying API calls.
+- **Expo Image Picker**: Allows users to select images from their device’s library or take photos with the camera.
+- **Expo Location**: Provides access to the device's location information.
+- **Expo SQLite**: Enables the use of a SQLite database within an Expo project.
+- **Expo Status Bar**: A component that provides status bar configuration and control in Expo projects.
+- **React Native Maps**: A library for rendering and using maps in React Native apps with support for Google Maps and Apple Maps.

 ## License

-This project is licensed under the MIT License - see the LICENSE file for details.
+This project is licensed under the [MIT License](https://opensource.org/licenses/MIT) - see the LICENSE file for details.